 Girls Rock!
-DC works at the intersection of art and activism, providing music programs for young people to learn, grow, and use the power of their communities.
+DC works at the intersection of art and activism, providing music programs for young people to learn, grow, and rock out together.

 GR!DC is run by a team of dedicated board members, youth advisors, committee members and volunteers